perriera/extras/README.md

 > Presently supporting Linux platforms is portable to Android, iPhone, iOS, Windows environments.
 >
 # How to use perriera/extras
 There are TWO ways to include perriera/extras into your application.
-For currently existing projects read the **CPM installation** section below.
 For brand new C++ projects see **perriera/cpp_starter installation** section below.
 For information on Shared Library support and Ubuntu PPA support see INSTALL.md.
+For currently existing projects read the **CPM installation** section below on how to add CPM support inside your CMakeLists.txt.

+## perriera/cpp_starter installation
+If you have the option of starting a new C++ project, (for the purposes of using **perriera/extras** or **perriera/extras_rsi**), you can use the [perriera/cpp_starter](https://github.com/perriera/cpp_starter)  template.

 ## CPM installation
 Add the following to your CMakeLists.txt for CPM support.
 CPM support allows you to distribute your packages with other git repositories automatically downloaded, (for the users of your software).
 In the case of setting up distributed Debian packages, this is advantageous.
 As you will not be needed to do any other installation steps to be able to incorporate **perriera/extras** into your C++ framework, (on github or otherwise).